This Excel tutorial explains how to use the Excel SIN function with syntax and examples.

 The SIN function can be used in the following versions of Microsoft Excel:

 The SIN function can be used in Microsoft Excel as the following type of function:

-Let's look at some Excel SIN function examples and explore how you would use the SIN function as a worksheet function in Microsoft Excel:
+Let's look at some Excel SIN function examples and explore how to use the SIN function as a worksheet function in Microsoft Excel: